 You increase the amount of savings you will have at retirement.
 The more you save now, the more you will have later.

 Because you don’t see the additional money you put into your 401k plan on your paycheck, you won’t spend it, and most likely you won’t miss it.

 There is a retirement crisis currently underway.
 Why is this?
 Because people don’t save during their working years to fund their golden years.
-The Economic Policy Institute recently released are startling report about American’s retirement savings.
+The Economic Policy Institute recently released is a startling report about American’s retirement savings.

 The graph above shows the median account values of retirement savings for a given age group.
 The overall median among all age groups is a meager $5,000 while the median value for those closest to retirement, 56-61 age group, have only $17,000 saved up.

 Retirees are relying on Social Security by larger percentages these days.
-Nearly 2 out of every 3 retirees relies on Social Security for at least 90% of their retirement income.
-No matter your current age, there are ways to insure that you are setting yourself up for success in your later years.
+Nearly 2 out of every 3 retirees rely on Social Security for at least 90% of their retirement income.
+No matter your current age, there are ways to ensure that you are setting yourself up for success in your later years.
 Here are the steps I followed to have my current retirement savings:

 Planning for retirement is now more important than ever.
 Many don’t have pensions to rely on anymore, so the responsibility is now on YOU to determine your retirement destiny.